slashdevslashurandom/gxter/README.md

 If a character is not listed in the decode or encode table, it will be decoded according to the default table for the corresponding format.
 This means that it is not necessary to define any unchanged characters in the table file.
 This means that characters that "pull double duty" as both original and modified characters (for example, Latin `K` and Cyrillic `К`) will be properly encoded even if only the Cyrillic `К` is defined in the decode or encode table.

 ## TODO

 The following functionality is yet to be implemented or tested:

-- Check that the encode table deserialization actually works, clarify the format.
 - Try and make sure that tilde-based tags are always decoded *without* use of custom tables, to make sure they don't interfere with pretty-printing.
 - Verify that the CRC32 hashing code is working correctly (for that, I would need to know some of the original names of strings in GTA SA's script) and strings added with non-hash names get proper hashes.
+- Add a "name list" functionality that would resolve names of known strings for GTA SA format files.